rafelafrance/digi_leap_old/docs/parsing_text.md

 13 May 1967 San Diego Co., Calif.
 Coll: R.M.
 Beauchamp No. 484
 ```
-And convert it into a machine-readable format like:
+And convert it into a machine-readable Darwin Core format like:
 ```json
 {
     "dwc:eventDate": "1967-05-13",